-"Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
-And let us run with perseverance the race marked out for us" (Hebrews 12:1 NIV).
+Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
+And let us run with perseverance the race marked out for us.

+(Hebrews 12:1)

-Natural disasters destroy structures in seconds that took months or years to make.
-Tornadoes, earthquakes, wildfires, and the like quickly wreak havok.
+In seconds, natural disasters can destroy structures that took months or years to make.
+Tornadoes, earthquakes, wildfires, and the like quickly wreak havoc.
 Clean-up and recovery take enormous amounts of time.